fishjam-cloud/documentation/docs/explanation/glossary.md

 A user that is connected to a room.
 Each peer has some associated metadata and tracks.

+### Agent

+A program connected to a room using the Fishjam server SDK; a programmatic peer.

 ### Track

 A single stream of video or audio from a peer.
 It could be a camera view, shared screen, or microphone audio.
 Each peer can stream multiple tracks.